Will Stone: Drone manufacturing

-On the 15th September 2025, Will Stone announced alongside the Defence Secretary John Healey, that TEKEVER, a Portuguese company worth over £1bn, would be establishing themselves in the Spectrum building in Swindon to produce AR5 drone and AR3 model drones and bring 400 jobs to the town.
-The move to Swindon was facilitated by Will Stone MP who supported the company in finding a facility and co-ordinated the talks between Swindon Borough Council and TEKEVER.
-Mr Stone noted "This announcement supports my ongoing commitment to establishing a drone cluster of excellence in Swindon".
+On the 15 September 2025, Stone announced alongside the Defence Secretary John Healey, that TEKEVER would be establishing themselves in the Spectrum building in Swindon to produce AR5 drone and AR3 model drones and bring 400 jobs to the town.
+The move to Swindon was facilitated by Stone, who supported the company in finding a facility, and co-ordinated the talks between Swindon Borough Council and TEKEVER.
+Stone commented "This announcement supports my ongoing commitment to establishing a drone cluster of excellence in Swindon".